 The en suite guest head offers an overhead rain-type shower, Raritan Crown electric head, opening port light with screen and teak medicine cabinet.
 Additional storage space is found over and under the sink.
 Waste is processed by a Raritan Electro Scan Type 1 MSD and may be diverted overboard or sent to the 20-gallon holding tank, which is monitored by a Fireboy Holding Tank Monitoring System.
 See more photos of the Guest Stateroom.

 The flybridge is accessed by teak steps from the sundeck and is very spacious.
 A four-foot dock box holds the propane bottle for the sundeck grill and provides storage and seating.
 There is also storage under the starboard built-in seating and under the brow.
 A small fold-up inlaid teak table provides a handy place for drinks, snacks, or a computer.
 Forward bench seats (starboard and port) provide seating with a great view all around as well as storage underneath.
 A custom full-length bimini with O’Sea glass (improved Strataglass-like material) is mounted on a welded aluminum frame (new in 2016) and provides protection from the sun and rain.
 It has a two-foot overhang in the front to ease sun glare and allow the front side windows, which zip from the top, to be partially opened even in the rain for ventilation.
 A full forward helm has a complete electronics package, communications, and engine controls.
 A new Simrad RS35 radio with AIS was installed in 2019.
 Outdoor Bose weatherproof speakers mounted on the radar arch pipe music from the entertainment system in the salon.
 Two deck chairs with cushions provide additional flybridge seating.
-The flybridge also houses the 7 cf. freezer and provides access to the dinghy deck, bicycles, and scooter.
+The flybridge also houses the 7 cf. freezer and provides access to the dinghy deck.
 See more photos of the flybridge.